TRIQS/dft_tools/doc/about.rst

 .. [#wien2k2] `M. Aichhorn, L. Pourovskii, and A. Georges, Phys.
 Rev. B 84, 054529 (2011) <http://link.aps.org/doi/10.1103/PhysRevB.84.054529>`_ (:download:`bibtex file <wien2k2.bib>`)

-This application is a part of our scientific work and we would appreciate if projects using it will include a citation to the following relevant papers.
+This application is a part of our scientific work and we would appreciate if projects using it will include a citation to the above relevant papers.
 In order to help you, we provide a BibTeX entry for each paper.

 If you find the application useful, giving proper reference and citation is